topcoder-platform/submission-quality-api/README.md

 2. Rename the file `sample.api.env` to `api.env`

-3. Set the required Auth0 and Submission API URL in the file `api.env`
+3. Set the required Auth0, Submission API URL, SonarQube config and AWS S3 configuration in the file `api.env`

 4. Once that is done, run the following command